dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 **General advice**

 - ~~You can pull the pack to the right through the window after the 1st boss.
 This makes two pulls into one if you need to go right or want the count.~~ So this has *kind of* been fixed, you can now WC in Boomie from the top of the hill and Flap, then as you're getting close to the first puzzle you can moonfire the mobs over the wall, tricky to pull off though.
+This can also be done with pets by sending them through the wall of fog to pull mobs.
 - In the maze, the "Stalker" mobs have a 1.5s cast that will target someone and put a nasty DoT on them - be ready to Bash it as the cast is going off.
 - 2nd boss, you can mark the boss that passes and see the next doors she takes as well, they will always be the correct way, this lets you see two doors for free. - you can also set the boss to focus to see it on your map without having to target.
 - The toad miniboss's Tongue Lashing (tank-targeted) can be outranged (12 yards).
 The tank just needs to run away a short distance when he starts casting it.